 A brownie in a cookie’s body.

 I wanted to make them grain free, but nut and egg free so my little guy could enjoy them too.
 Everyone so far agrees, and I think you will too….these are yummy!
+And anyone who has tried baking WITHOUT nuts, grains, dairy, and eggs KNOWS it can be a bit daunting.
+But these fill the bill in every regard!

 No leavening?
 It can be key to dense and fudgy textures!